 In addition to fukubukuro, many shops also have New Year sales, which tend to start at or past noon on January 1st.

 New Year in Japan: Western-style celebrations in Tokyo

 Since New Year’s Eve is typically spent at home with family, countdown events are not all that common.
 However, in recent years, crowds have been gathering at Shibuya Crossing on New Year’s Eve.
-Sadly—but for good and obvious reason—the Shibuya Crossing countdown has been canceled for the second year in a row.
+Sadly—due to COVID-19 fears—the official Shibuya Crossing countdown has been canceled for the second year in a row.
 There may be some people seeing in 2022 at the iconic crossing, but you can also expect to see police there chasing people away.

 Countdown parties in Tokyo

 Of course, bars, nightclubs, and lounges throughout Tokyo will likely have countdown parties, too.
 While there are fewer major events than pre-COVID, two of the biggies still going forward are ageHa COUNTDOWN 2022 “The Final” and New Year Countdown to 2022 at Womb.
 “The Final” is not an allusion to the world ending in 2022, but rather, acknowledgement of the imminent closure of ageHa.